Clients¶

 Client Details¶

-After that, you can see all the information about the client device in the opened subpage, including all IPv6 addresses of the device if any.
+You can see all the information about the client device in the opened subpage, including all IPv6 addresses of the device if any.

 Modify¶